Abuse, Trauma, and Domestic Violence

 - the ending phase to develop healthy relationships, set appropriate boundaries, and achieve closure through confrontation/forgiveness.

-3. Ability to assess the client’s circumstances and make appropriate referrals to professionals and/or community resources (in cases when the client’s needs for service falls outside the limits of the counsellor’s scope of practice).
+3. Ability to assess the client’s circumstances, identify indications of trauma, and make appropriate referrals to professionals and/or community resources (in cases when the client’s needs for service falls outside the limits of the counsellor’s scope of practice).

 4. Ability to develop treatment plans and prevention programs at the Primary, Secondary and Tertiary levels.